La alta escuela

-La Alta Escuela was one of the pioneering formations of the rap in Sevilla, Spain.
-Formed by Tote King (mc), Juaninacka (mc) together with Juanma (MC) (mc), Dj Randy (dj) and El Tralla (mc) (the one who left the group before extracting his only one LP En pie de vuelo).
+La Alta Escuela was a Spanish hip hop group formed in Sevilla, Spain.
+The group was composed of Tote King (mc), Juaninacka (mc) together with Juanma (MC) (mc), Dj Randy (dj) and El Tralla (mc), who the one left the group before extracting his only one LP En pie de vuelo.

 Biography

-They began as a group of several friends doing music to amuse their selves.
-It was consisting of Tote King, Juaninacka, Juanma and Dj Randy.
-They had in project extract a model but Acción Sánchez listened to his work and thanks to him they obtained the necessary contact to turn the above-mentioned model in what it would be his first and only one LP En pie de vuelo (1999).
-This work today is considered by some as the classic one of the Spanish hip-hop, in spite of small repercussion that had in his moment.
+They began as a group of friends making music to amuse themselves.
+It consisted of Tote King, Juaninacka, Juanma, and DJ Randy.
+They had planned to release a demo, but Acción Sánchez listened to their work and, thanks to him, they obtained the necessary contacts to turn that demo into what would become their first and only LP, En pie de vuelo (1999).
+Today, this work is considered by some a classic of Spanish hip-hop, despite the limited impact it had at the time.

-The group dissolved between other reasons due to the fact that the distance was complicating them to realize the tests.
-Nowadays every component follows his career in the world of the hip-hop with his own projects.
+The group dissolved, among other reasons, due to the difficulties caused by distance, which made rehearsing complicated.
+Nowadays, each member continues their career in hip-hop with their own projects.

 Return

 In November, 2008 Tote King confirmed that it will return to launch a disc together with Juaninacka, Juanma (MC) y DJ Randy as La Alta Escuela coming soon.
 In addition in Tote King last LP we find a so-called topic "La Reunión", in which Juaninacka collaborates, referring to the return of the group.
 And in the LP 41100 Juaninacka's Rock can listen to a qualified topic "La Alta Escuela rulez" in which they inform all the members of the group.

+In 2016, they released a new album called "Ready 4 War."